Scribilicious/docker-lamp/README.md

 # docker-lamp

+Original a fork of [jcavat](https://github.com/jcavat/docker-lamp).

-Docker example with Apache, MySql 8.0, PhpMyAdmin and Php
+Docker example with Apache, MariaDB 10.3, PhpMyAdmin and PHP 8.0

-- You can use MariaDB 10.1 if you checkout to the tag `mariadb-10.1` - contribution made by [luca-vercelli](https://github.com/luca-vercelli)
-- You can use MySql 5.7 if you checkout to the tag `mysql5.7`

 I use docker-compose as an orchestrator.
 To run these containers: